ropy1971/python-scripts/template/README.md

-This folder is containing all tempplates used to edit/write documents/articles.
+This folder is containing all templates used to edit/write documents/articles.